Single Student Housing/Apartments

 UAS is not responsible for screening prospective applicants and/or landlords.
 UAS will not receive complaints against renters and/or landlords.

-Housing Agreements submitted after the priority deadline of April 15th are NOT guaranteed placement.
+Housing Agreements submitted after the priority deadline are NOT guaranteed placement.
 As space is limited, in the event there are more applicants that available spaces, applicants with agreements submitted before the priority deadline will be ranked according to the guidelines below:

 - Students working for the offices of Residence Life or Housing during the summer.